What’s Facet Arthritis?

 Sometimes, neurosurgeons suggest surgical intervention for a long-standing case.
 This complication occurs when facet arthritis links with spinal stenosis or herniated discs and produces unbearable pain and loss of motor function.
 In case of any emergency, please contact with our neurosurgeon in the hospital.

-If You are experiencing Facet Arthritis in the Fort Worth Area, Contact Longhorn Brain & Spine Immediately To Get a Consultation.
+If You need to see a Doctor in the Fort Worth Area, Contact Longhorn Brain & Spine Immediately To Get a Consultation.

 Evans, D. P., & Evans, D. P. (1982).
 Osteoarthritis of the facet joints.
 Backache: Its Evolution and Conservative Treatment, 9(4), 157–159. https://doi.org/10.1007/978-94-011-6672-0_14